Related publications

 Housing Benefit

-If you are responsible for paying your Council Tax bill, you might be able to reduce the amount you pay.
+If you are responsible for paying your Council Tax bill, there may be ways to pay less.

 You may not have to pay any Council Tax if you fall into any of these categories:

-Your council decides whether a home is exempt and the rules can be complicated.
-If you think your home might be exempt, call us on 0800 319 6789 to arrange to speak to an adviser.
+Your council decides whether a home is exempt, and the rules can be complicated.
+If you think your home might be exempt, call us on 0800 319 6789 to speak to an adviser.

-If you live in England or Wales, each council has its own Council Tax Support scheme (also called Council Tax Reduction) to help people on a low income – this means that each council will have a different scheme.
+If you live in England or Wales, each council has its own Council Tax Reduction scheme (also called Council Tax Support) to help people on a low income.
 If you live in Scotland, there is a national scheme that your local authority will deliver.
 Wherever you live, contact your local council to ask about the scheme in your area.

-You can also ask them who is responsible for paying the Council Tax on your home if you’re not sure.
-You can apply for support whether you rent or own your home.
+You can also ask them who should be paying the Council Tax on your home if you’re not sure.
+You can apply for a reduction whether you rent or own your home.

 If you receive Guarantee Pension Credit, you may get your Council Tax paid in full.
-If this doesn't apply to you, you may still get some help if you’re on a low income, and you and your partner have savings and investments of less than £16,000 between you.
+Even if you don’t get Pension Credit, you may still get some help.
+You can apply for Council Tax Reduction if you’re on a low income, and you and your partner have savings and investments of less than £16,000 between you.
 How much help you’ll get depends on:

 The amount you can get may be higher if you, or someone living with you, have a disability or caring responsibilities.

 If you live alone, you can get a 25% discount on your Council Tax bill.
-You could still get this even if you live with other people, because not everyone is counted for Council Tax purposes.
-This includes:
+You could still get this even if you live with other people because the council does not count every person for Council Tax purposes.
+For example, the following people won’t count towards your Council Tax bill:

-If everyone living in your home, including you, is disregarded, you can get a 50% discount.
+If your council disregards everyone living in your home, including you, you can get a 50% discount from your bill.

-If you're unsure whether you qualify for a discount, please call us on 0800 319 6789 to speak to our Helpline advisers.
+If you're unsure whether you qualify for a discount, call our Helpline on 0800 319 6789 to speak to an adviser.

-You can check here to see if you qualify for the Disabled Band Reduction scheme.
+You can check on Gov.uk to see if you qualify for the Disabled Band Reduction Scheme.

 You have the right of appeal against decisions on:

-For more information about how to challenge a Council Tax decision, please see our factsheet What to do if you disagree with a benefits decision, or contact Citizens Advice.
+For more information about how to challenge a Council Tax decision, read our factsheet What to do if you disagree with a benefits decision.
+You can also call our Helpline on 0800 319 6789 to speak to an adviser.

-If you’re unsure whether you qualify for a discount or reduction, such as the Disabled Band Reduction Scheme, call our Helpline on 0800 319 6789 for more advice.
+If you’re unsure whether you qualify for a discount or reduction, call our Helpline on 0800 319 6789 for more advice.